roydukkey/chimera-theme/README.md

 ### Activate Chimera

 First run Visual Studio Code.
-Then the one of the two flavours of the Chimera Theme from the `File → Preferences → Color Theme` dropdown menu.
+Then select one of the two flavours of the Chimera Theme from the `File → Preferences → Color Theme` dropdown menu.